Night of Your Life (David Guetta song)

-"Night of Your Life" is a song by French DJ and producer David Guetta, featuring guest vocals by American R&B recording artist Jennifer Hudson.
-Taken from Guetta's fifth studio album, Nothing but the Beat (2011), the song was written by Cristyle Johnson, Anthony Preston, Guetta and Giorgio Tuinfort, whilst production of the song was helmed by Guetta and Tuinfort.
+"Night of Your Life" is a song by French DJ and producer David Guetta, featuring guest vocals by American R&B singer Jennifer Hudson.
+Taken from Guetta's fifth studio album, Nothing but the Beat (2011), the song was written by Cristyle Johnson, Anthony Preston, Guetta, Giorgio Tuinfort and Nervo, whilst the song was produced by Guetta and Tuinfort.
 "Night of Your Life" was released digitally on August 22, 2011, as the third and final promotional single from the album, as part of the iTunes Store's countdown to the album's release.

 Musically, "Night of Your Life" is a future soul song, with lyrics that feature Hudson demanding her lover to worship her like a queen.
 Music critics positively reviewed the song, praising Hudson's vocal performance and noting it as one of the standout tracks from Nothing but the Beat.
 Critics also compared the song to Rihanna's "Only Girl (In the World)" (2010).
 Commercially, "Night of Your Life" reached the top 10 in Austria and Norway, and the top 20 in Denmark, Finland, Germany and Spain.